 Struggling to choose which of the types of law you want to specialise in?
 Take our two-minute quiz!Which area of law is right for you?
 Take the quiz!

 If there is an area of law you’re particularly interested in, take a look at our various Areas of Law pages, including:

-For a more basic overview of many different areas of legal practice, see below some examples that you may wish to investigate in more detail:
+For a more general overview of many different areas of law, see below some examples that you may wish to investigate in more detail:

 Arbitration is a technique of resolving civil and commercial disputes outside of court.
 The parties present their case to a single arbitrator or a panel who then hands down a decision which the parties have agreed to be bound by.
 It is increasingly common to arbitrate international disputes in a pre-agreed jurisdiction instead of turning to litigation.